 Automotive service shop profitability is really just a numbers game.
 Yes, you have to have customers coming into the shop to generate revenue, but you must also know how to accurately price your services to generate a profit.

 In a recent blog (“Must-Have Skills for Automotive Shop Owners and Managers”), we showed you a simple way to lock in your business’ success by setting prices according to a simple guideline:

 The general rule of thumb is for a 60% gross profit margin (blend of 70% on labor, 50% on parts, and 40% on sublet), which pays for the costs of doing business as well as a net profit.

 This rule holds true for pricing maintenance and repair services.

 Let’s continue the journey into learning about profitability.
 You’ll need to know the difference between these two terms when measuring your business’ potential for profitability:

 Down the road, when you’re thinking about selling the shop, investors will put a lot of value in this little line item.
-That’s because most investors are looking for a profitable businesses that has been successfully managed by others.
+That’s because most investors are looking for profitable businesses that have been successfully managed by others.